Welcome to the lab!

 For master student research assistants:

-- To make meaningful progress on projects, we require a minimum of 10 hours per week during the semester (ideally 15 hours or more for senior Master’s students) and 40 hours per week during the summer, excluding vacation days, for at least 6 months.
+- To make meaningful progress on projects, we require a minimum of 10 hours per week during the semester (ideally 15 hours or more for senior Master’s students) and 40 hours per week during the summer, excluding vacation days, until you graduate.
 Most projects take over a year to complete and publish in peer-reviewed journals, so we expect long-term commitment from student researchers.

 - Initially, all students will start with a non-paid position and a one-month rotation period.
 At the end of this period, we will evaluate their performance and discuss the possibility of continuing research in the lab.
 If a student demonstrates exceptional work and adherence to the lab rules for three months, they may become eligible for a stipend.
 However, if a student fails to reach out in person to discuss their progress for one month, they will be considered to have left the lab (with exceptions for communicated absences).